falco (hawk) mexicanus (of Mexico)

 A large bird that was obviously a falcon was gliding over the top of the rock.
 It circled around, then dipped down the face and disappeared onto a ledge.
 Moments later I saw another one, or the same one a second time.
 It was gliding out from the face of the rock.
 After about 10 seconds, it landed on another ledge about a quarter of the way down from the top.

 I didn’t see anything more of it for about 10 minutes, but I wanted one more good look.
 I walked into the parking lot north of the rock.
 I spotted it stooping down from over the top of the rock to a small ledge where it landed.
 This time I could see it well, although it was a long way up above me.
 It stood on its tiny perch, its head almost touching the overhang.
-It looked around and, on one or two occasions, preened its inside wing lazilly.
+It looked around and, on one or two occasions, preened its inside wing lazily.
 It was still there when I left.
 I felt guilty walking away from such a cool bird, but I had to get back to the motel.
 I’d been in Colorado for almost 48 hours and hadn’t yet done anything remotely work related.

 The Prairie Falcon was a flat medium brown on the back and white with brown streaks on the breast.
-It had a long sideburn extending down from its brown cap.
+It had long sideburns extending down from its brown cap.
 While it was soaring overhead, I saw the dark armpit marks that extend down the wing.
 Its wings were pointed falcon-like, but not as pointed as the wings of Peregrine Falcons.